athirahgit-02/bellabeat-user-behavioral-analysis/README.md

 Based on the analysis of user behavior trends, I have developed the following data-driven recommendations for the Bellabeat marketing and product teams:

-1. Targeted Recovery for "Highly Active" Users
-   Problem: Users in the 'Highly Active' tier show significantly higher wakefulness during the night, indicating that over-exertion leads to interrupted sleep.
-   Action: Implement an app notification that triggers when a user exceeds their 7-day step average by 25% and suggests a cool-down routine to help protect sleep efficiency.
+1. Targeted Recovery for "Highly Active" Users <br> Problem: Users in the 'Highly Active' tier show significantly higher wakefulness during the night, indicating that over-exertion leads to interrupted sleep. <br> Action: Implement an app notification that triggers when a user exceeds their 7-day step average by 25% and suggests a cool-down routine to help protect sleep efficiency.

-3. Introduce 'Restorative Sundays'
-   Problem: Data reveals low SleepEfficiency on Sundays following high-activity Saturdays (>10k steps).
-   Action: Launch "Restorative Sundays" feature.
+3. Introduce 'Restorative Sundays' <br> Problem: Data reveals low SleepEfficiency on Sundays following high-activity Saturdays (>10k steps). <br> Action: Launch "Restorative Sundays" feature.
 Instead of encouraging "sleeping in," the app should push low-impact recovery activities (yoga, meditation) to lower cortisol levels before the work week begins.

-5. Optimized Goal Settings
-   Problem: Users are focused on hitting 10,000 steps, often at the expense of their sleep quality (especially on high-exertion days).
-   Action: Switch marketing from 'Volume' to 'Quality' to achieve a "Wellness Sweet Spot."
+5. Optimized Goal Settings <br> Problem: Users are focused on hitting 10,000 steps, often at the expense of their sleep quality (especially on high-exertion days). <br> Action: Switch marketing from 'Volume' to 'Quality' to achieve a "Wellness Sweet Spot."
 Instead of a hard 10k goal, implement a dynamic target range (e.g., 7k – 10k steps) that promotes the highest sleep efficiency.

 ------
 ### 📧 Let's Connect!